Penguin with shades and a guide dog.

 Here is our current list of projects which we have underway or identified.
 There is a short paragraph on each and a link to a subsequent page giving the current status of that project.

 Speak Freely, originally written by John Walker with modifications and enhancements by Jim Danley and Kirk Reiser.
 Speak Freely is a realtime text and audio IRC type program for the Linux, Unix and Windows platforms.
-You can visit the Speak Freely home by clicking here.
+Follow these links to visit the home page for the Unix version or the home page for the Windows version.
 Speak Freely allows one on one and round-robin style forums.
 Speak Freely is being enhanced by members of the Speakup community and is available from cvs.

 socrates, is a text based OCR scanning and reading system.
 It will eventually support multiple OCR engines.